|

 His world is not really preoccupied by him saving the damsels in distress

-(although he does do it on occasion) or of saving the world from evil.
+(although he does do that on occasion) or of vanquishing the world of evil.

 Rather, Frank Castle lives in a realm of perpetual,